chrisjsewell/aiida-vcode-ext/README.md

-# aiida-vcode-ext
+# AiiDA VSCode Extension [IN DEVELOPMENT]

-A VSCode Extension for visualising AiiDA repositories
+A VSCode Extension for working with and exploring AiiDA repositories